 It’s expected to be a relatively quiet week for auctions across the combined capital cities, with 1,100 homes scheduled to go under the hammer this week, down from the 1,411 auctions held last week, auction volumes have trended lower over each of the last 4 weeks.

 The latest housing credit data released by the Reserve Bank showed that the expansion of housing credit continued to slow in May 2018.

-The combined capital cities saw fewer homes taken to auction this week, with a total of 2,280 held, down on last week when 2,577 were held.
+The combined capital cities saw fewer homes taken to auction this week with a total of 1,400 held, down from the prior week when 1,671 auctions took place.

 In this week’s Pulse we delve into how national housing markets have performed in terms of value growth in the 2017-18 financial year and how it stacks up against previous years.

 A myriad of ‘push’ and ‘pull’ factors, whether they be regulatory, monetary or fiscal, affect foreign acquisition of Australian assets.

 Rents are rising across Australia but at a slower pace than they were 12 months ago, according to the latest Quarterly Rental Review by CoreLogic.